jay-medina/snake/elm_version/README.md

 - Mac and Windows: https://nodejs.org

+#### Elm

+- Install elm.
+Instructions are located here: https://guide.elm-lang.org/install.html

 ## How to run solution

 The following instructions are to start a localhost using Node.

-- Install elm.
-Instructions are located here: https://guide.elm-lang.org/install.html
+- Run npm start.

 ## Game Play